mdolab/pygeo/paper/paper.md

 ### Parametric Geometry Tools
 pyGeo contains interfaces to two parametric geometry tools, the Engineering Sketch Pad (ESP) [@Haimes2013a] and OpenVSP [@McDonald2022a].
-ESP is a CAD software, while OpenVSP is a conceptual design tool.
+ESP is CAD-based, while OpenVSP is a conceptual design tool.
 The two packages have different capabilities, but both directly define the geometry with design variables, and the created geometry can be used in external analysis tools.

 pyGeo interfaces with ESP and OpenVSP in similar ways.
-In both cases, pyGeo takes an instance of the model and its points are associated with coordinates in a mesh from a solver in the MACH framework.
+In both cases, pyGeo takes an instance of the model, and its points are associated with coordinates in a mesh from a solver in the MACH framework.
 For ESP (\autoref{fig:esp_example}) and OpenVSP models (\autoref{fig:vsp_example}), the pyGeo interface to the respective software stores the model in a form usable within the MACH framework and updates it as design variables are changed throughout the optimization.

 ![Example of ESP models of hydrogen tanks used through pyGeo [@Brelje2021a]. \label{fig:esp_example}](esp_example.png)